-Key Audit Matters How our audit addressed the Key Audit Matters The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIMMDA rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. We identified valuation of investments and identification of NPI as a Key Audit Matter because of the management judgement involved in determining the value of certain investments (Bonds and Debentures, Pass-through certificates) based on applicable Regulatory guidelines and the Bank's policies, impairment assessment for HTM book based on management judgement, the degree of regulatory focus and the overall significance to the financial results of the Bank.
-We evaluated and understood the Bank's internal control system to comply with relevant RBI guidelines regarding valuation, classification, identification of NPIs, reversal of income on NPIs and provisioning/ depreciation related to investments; We assessed and evaluated the process adopted for collection of information from various sources for determining market value of these investments; For the selected sample of investments in hand, we tested accuracy and compliance with the RBI Master Circulars and directions by re-performing valuation for each category of the security; We carried out substantive audit procedures to recompute independently the provision to be maintained in accordance with the circulars and directives of the RBI.
-Accordingly, we selected samples from the investments of each category and tested for NPIs as per the RBI guidelines and recomputed the provision to be maintained and if accrual of income is in accordance with the RBI Circular for those selected sample of NPIs; We tested the mapping of investments between the Investment application software and the financial statement preparation software to ensure compliance with :::\ the presentation and disclosure requirements as per the aforesaid RBI Circular/directions. iii) Information Technology ('IT') Systems and Controls for financial reporting The Bank's key financial accounting and reporting processes are highly dependent on information systems including automated controls in systems, such that there exists a risk that gaps in the IT control environment could result in the financial accounting and reporting records being materially misstated.
-The Bank uses several systems for its overall financial reporting and there is a large volume of transactions being recorded at multiple locations daily.
-In addition, there are increasing challenges to protect the integrity of the Bank's systems and data since cyber security has become a more significant risk in recent periods.
-Due to the pervasive nature and complexity of the IT environment as well as its importance in relation to accurate and timely financial reporting, we have identified this area as a Key Audit Matter. systems and related controls for financial reporting: We tested the design and operating effectiveness of the Bank's IT access controls over the information systems that are critical to financial reporting.
+Key Audit Matters How our audit addressed the Key Audit Matters The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIMMDA rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. We identified valuation of investments and identification of NPI as a Key Audit Matter because of the management judgement involved in determining the value of certain investments (Bonds and Debentures, Pass-through certificates) based on applicable Regulatory guidelines and the Bank's policies, impairment assessment for HTM book based on management judgement, the degree of regulatory focus and the overall significance to the financial results of the Bank. system to comply with relevant RBI guidelines regarding valuation, classification, identification of NPIs, reversal of income on NPIs and provisioning/ depreciation related to investments; We assessed and evaluated the process adopted for collection of information from various sources for determining market value of these investments; aforesaid RBI Circular/directions. (iii) Information Technology ('IT') Systems and Controls for financial reporting The Bank's key financial accounting and reporting As a part of our audit procedures for review of the Bank's IT systems and related controls for financial reporting: We tested the design and operating effectiveness of the Bank's IT access controls over the information systems that are critical to financial reporting.
 We tested sample IT general controls (logical access, changes management and aspects of IT operational controls).
 This included testing that requests for access to systems were reviewed and authorised.
 We inspected requests of changes to systems for approval and authorisation.
 We considered the control environment relating to various interfaces, configuration and other application layer controls identified as key to our audit.
-We reviewed the Bank's controls over opening and In addition to the above, we tested the design and operating effectiveness of certain automated controls that were considered as key internal financial controls over financia reporting.
-Where deficiencies were identified, we sought explanations regarding compensating controls or performed alternate audit procedures.
-In addition, we understood where relevant, changes made to the IT landscape during the audit period and tested those changes that had a significant impact on financial reporting.
+We reviewed the Bank's controls over opening and